 How to contextualise your training materials and assessment tools

-To help you on this complicated process, we’ve provided a handy RTO materials contextualisation guide below.
+To help you with this complicated process, we’ve provided a handy RTO materials contextualisation guide below.

 Step 1: Identify your students’ needs

-Since the goal of contextualising your RTO learning resources and assessment tools is to deliver quality training to your students, you must figure out what your students need.
+Since the goal of contextualising your RTO learning resources and assessment tools is to deliver quality training, you must figure out what your students need.